5 - Based on 1 Reviews

 - Invest in the comfortable full trekking boot with ankle support and a sturdy Vibram sole that suit your foot to avoid blisters.

 Will someone come after my arrival to pick me up at the airport?

-Yes, a Trekkers Paradise representative will be there to greet you outside of Terminal Hall.
-He will be displaying a Trekkers Paradise name card with your name on it.
-You will be moved to the pre-select Hotel after that.
+Absolutely, a representative from Trekkers Paradise will be waiting to welcome you outside of Terminal Hall at the airport.
+He will be holding up a placard of Trekkers Paradise with your name on it.
+After that, you will be transferred to the designated hotel at Thamel, Kathmandu.

 Do I need a visa to travel to Nepal?

 All foreign nationals, except Indian Citizens, need visas to enter Nepal.

 What is the cost of the visa application process and Visa?
 Should we apply for a visa from our home country or will we get it at a Nepalese Airport?
 Which documents are important that I should bring with me?